 lock script with the

 args of this input cell, as well as the

 witness, to make sure that Alice indeed owns the cell.
-Then it verifies the
+It will then verify the

-type script of the input cell, to make sure the UDT transaction is valid according to the rules defined by the
+type script) to make sure that the UDT transaction is valid according to the rules defined by the

-In practice, the scripts code is NOT included in the
+In practice, script code is NOT included in the

-lockdirectly.
-The actual code would be stored in another cell and is referred by
+lockscript directly.
+The actual code would be stored in another cell, referenced by the

-lockthrough their hash.
-This is done by referring these needed cells in the dependency cells field (
+lockscripts through their hash.
+This is done by referring to these cells in the dependency cells field (

 deps) in the transaction using their